cs480x-22c/reflections/week4.md

 This is an article detailing the open source js lib Observable Plot, and while that is basic at its core the article is a really cool jumping off point for all things tabular data.

 Manny of the hyperlinks elaborate in more detail the over arching ideas behind the library.
+The Plot Cheatsheets PDF is especially helpful.

-The part of this article that I found most interesting was the logical decisions made when attempting to increase the value the visualizations are giving.
+The part of this article that I found most interesting was the logical decisions made when attempting to increase the value the visualizations are bringing.
 It is the first time I have come across the idea of binning in viz.
 Additionally, the empohasis on readability throughout the graphs iterations is exactly the thought process that I feel like I personally need to come to understand.